 “Hear, O earth: behold, I will bring evil upon this people, even the fruit of THEIR THOUGHTS, because they have NOT HEARKENED UNTO MY WORDS, nor to my law, but rejected it.”
 (Jer.6:19).
-Also see, (Jer.7:23-24).
+So also see, (Jer.7:23-24).

 For this reason cultivation of a personal relationship with Christ is one of the crucial components of sanctification.
 “Abide in me, and I in you.”
 (John 15:4), “That I may know him…” (Phil.
 3:10), “Draw nigh unto God, and he will draw nigh to you…” (James 4:8).

-Consider, (Prov.6:20-24) “lead thee”, even in your sleep it will “keep thee” during the day it will, “talk with thee”, provide “light” for guidance and correction “keep thee” from evil temptations.
-Point is, if you yield to it, God’s word will transform your life; gradually conforming you to Christ.
+Consider, (Prov.6:20-24) “lead thee,” even in your sleep it will “keep thee” during the day it will, “talk with thee,” provide “light” for guidance and correction “keep thee” from evil temptations.
+The point is, if you yield to it, God’s Word will transform your life, gradually conforming you to Christ.

-As the saying goes, “you are what you eat”, the same is true concerning our mental consumption of God’s word.
+As the saying goes, “you are what you eat,” the same is true concerning our spiritual consumption of God’s Word.
 “Man shall not live by bread alone, but every word that proceedeth out of the mouth of God.”
 (Matt.4:4).

-Saturate your mind with His word until it permeates your whole being…until your thoughts, actions and reactions reflect His… “grow up into him [Christ] in all things…” (Eph.
+Saturate your mind with His Word until it permeates your whole being, until your thoughts, actions, and reactions reflect Him, “grow up into him [Christ] in all things…” (Eph.
 4:15); another way of saying “…put ye on the Lord Jesus Christ” (Rom.13:14).

 Unrecognized Sin Hinders Sanctification

-The so called “major sins” such as adultery, cheating, lusting, stealing, etc. are the obvious obstacles…while the rationalization of our so called “little sins” or “natural flaws” is subtle.
+The so-called “major sins,” such as adultery, cheating, lusting, stealing, etc., are the apparent obstacles…while the rationalization of our so-called “little sins” or “natural flaws” is subtle.

-Notice, all of the above are WRONG REACTIONS which reveal what’s really going on in the MIND; our THOUGHT LIFE!
+Notice, all of the above are WRONG REACTIONS that reveal what’s going on in the MIND; our THOUGHT LIFE!
 Jesus said, “That which cometh out of the man, that defileth the man.
-For from within, out of the heart of men proceedeth evil THOUGHTS…” (Mark 7:20-21).
-[Emphasis mine]
+For from within, out of the heart of men proceedeth evil THOUGHTS…” (Mark 7:20-21) [Emphasis mine].

-These are not just character flaws or negative personality traits (as we prefer to call them), they are SIN!
-These are the hidden sins which secretly grieve and quench the Holy Spirit, breaking fellowship with the Lord; thereby stifling sanctification.
+These are not just character flaws or negative personality traits (as we prefer to call them); they are SIN!
+These are the hidden sins that secretly grieve and quench the Holy Spirit, breaking fellowship with the Lord, thereby stifling sanctification.